charlesdwright/charlie-chat/README.md

 - **Yes**, re-running these steps is only required if you modify the vector store or change the LLM setup (e.g., switching models or updating the retriever configuration).

 This allows for efficient querying, where the retriever and LLM setups are done once and can be reused for subsequent queries without unnecessary overhead.

-## Models at huggin face
-You need to choose a model designed for text generation.
-Here are a few good alternatives that are stable and well-supported:

-Model ID	Description	Task
-gpt2	Classic text generation model	text-generation tiiuae/falcon-7b-instruct	Instruction-tuned for QA and dialogue	text-generation google/flan-t5-base	Text2Text model, very good for structured tasks	text2text-generation bigscience/bloomz-560m

 ## 🛠️ Running the Ingestion Pipeline